 Instead of a bird, Day may have the Genius of Light, a small Cupid-like figure bearing a torch, to accompany her.
 The little imp appears in a variety of poses.
 Click on photos to enlarge.

 Rather than a bird, Bertel Thorvaldsen's relief sculpture of Day carries along with her an impish figure, generally know as the Genius (spirit) of Light, who holds aloft a torch.
 Click on photos to enlarge.

 His Night tenderly embraces two sleeping children, carrying them home to bed.
 She is not veiled, but does wear a cap—a nightcap?—which some carvers turn into more of a Phrygian cap.
 There is no ambiguity about her avian companion.
 This poignant image has been used on the gravestones of children; it would have been a natural choice for mourning jewelry.
 Click on photos to enlarge.

-Despite her similarity to Thorvaldsen's Night, this figure, available to subscribers, is not she.
+Despite her similarity to Thorvaldsen's Night, this figure is a Guardian Angel.